 What are ideal customer profiles for?

-The goal of creating an ideal customer profile template is to help your sales and marketing teams become more effective.
+The goal of creating an ICP template is to help your sales and marketing teams become more effective.
 An ICP is also a great way to sift through the “clutter” in your given market and prioritize the areas that are most relevant to your business.
-For instance, if you’re not sure what your ICP is, you might be focusing too much attention and energy on parts of the market you don’t need to pay attention to.
+For instance, if you’re not sure what your ICP persona is, you might be focusing too much attention and energy on parts of the market you don’t need to pay attention to.

 Remember: if you’re chasing down leads for customers that are so far from your ICP that they’re never actually going to buy, that’s not a good use of your time or energy!